BELL MUSIC DART ASSOCIATION

 2. Team captains must see that their team is on time and ready to play by the league start time.
-They must also check the lineups and make certain all players throw in the correct order.

 3. The team captain is responsible for making sure their team does not exceed the point limit for that league.
 If a team plays over the point limit for their league a forfeit will be assessed by Bell Music.
 All forfeits of teams playing over the point limit must be assessed within 7 days of the match.
 If it is not caught within one week of the match, the score will stand as played.